chromatone/chromatone.center/content/shop/index.md

 ---
 title: Shop
-description: Printed posters, memos and stickers for musical instruments and more
+description: Vinyl stickers for musical instruments and paper posters, memos and more to print!
+The stickers are satisfyingly durable and are cut in very optimized layouts.
+One sheet can cover many instruments, so you can share your set with friends.
 date: 2021-05-20
 ---